plazajan/Prolog-Arrays/README.md

 # Prolog-Arrays

-Multi-dimensional, dynamic, logical arrays with logarithmic indexing, implemented in ISO Prolog
+Multi-dimensional, dynamic, logical arrays with logarithmic indexing,   implemented in ISO Prolog.

 Version of 2022/04/24